aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/FACC100/Lecture 4.md

 			- When and how to report the discovery
 			- How to present the issue to the public
 		- B
+			- Concern over the cover up (and lack of transparency)
+			- Lack of seriousness with which evacuation was considered
 			-